nomadgate/behind-the-scenes/content/10-12-2018/index.md

 Oh, shit.

-Of course, I know that the only way to set the canonical URL correctly from the beginning is to use the import tool.
+Of course I knew that the only way to set the canonical URL correctly from the beginning is to use the import tool.

 But this was the bit that surprised me: "there is no way for you **(or us)** to set it to something else."

-Here's the same guy that made the same exact change for me a few months earlier saying that it's not *possible* for them to make the change.
+Here's the same guy who made the same exact change for me a few months earlier saying that it's not *possible* for them to make the change.

 If he had said that they no longer *want* to do it, that would have been one thing.
 A heads-up would have been nice, but still, that's their prerogative.